 the World Engines lab

-The World Engines Lab (WEL), hosted by Gray Area Foundation for the Arts, is focused on creating large always online multiplayer worlds with generally capable agents that users can interact with through real time motion capture; we see these worlds as staging grounds for various different art projects: films, performances, sculptures, games, etc. We are compiling an anthology of works in this format, “The Almanac of Artificial Seasons.”
-We host focused groups based around some of these ideas: one for simulations, one for embodied AI and one for theory.
+The World Engines Lab, hosted by Gray Area Foundation for the Arts, is focused on studying synthetic agents as a “seventh kingdom of life.”
+We do this through theoretical research and by creating large always online multiplayer worlds with generally capable agents that users can interact with through real time motion capture; we see these worlds as staging grounds for various different art projects: films, performances, sculptures, games, etc. — the ground to explore human-agent relationships.
+We are compiling an anthology of works in this format, “The Almanac of Artificial Seasons.”
+And we host focused groups based around some of these ideas: one for simulations, one for embodied AI and one for theory.
+And then ultimately we throw events for the general public, where they can experience our finds.

 Simulation Sessions: